matt-bentley/Azure.ServiceBus.CommandBus/README.md

 ## Extension
 The message format has been kept as a string so that additional layers of abstraction can be added on top of the command bus using a format such as JSON.

 An example of extending the library is shown in the **CommandBus** project.
-This project uses a base handler class and serializes the commands to JSON before they are send through the command bus.
+This project uses a base handler class and serializes the commands to JSON before they are sent through the command bus.